Singpass Face Verification

 Collaboration across teams

-I rallied designers and product managers across Singpass devision to be sub-moderators in the session.
+I rallied designers and product managers across Singpass division to be sub-moderators in the session.
 This allows them to experience interviewing and empathising with visually-impaired users.

 — Product manager of Singpass app